NFDI4Energy/EFZN_rdm/README.md

 <summary> Solution (click to enlarge):</summary>

 There are several solutions possible: Existing systems should be questioned, since requirements can change and established habits can lead to problems from today's perspective.
-For example, at some point data might no longer be able to be called up or might exist in formats that are increasingly difficult to be processed.
+For example, at some point, data might no longer be able to be called up or might exist in formats that are increasingly difficult to be processed.
 A thorough documentation of the programs might also help in some cases to rebuild them in other languages.
 For timely relief, the administration called out to retired COBOL programmers to work on the issues.

 </details>